OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/CNRS.md

 ---
 ## Finance and administration

-* engineer Vincent Klein is now working for a year
+* engineer Vincent Klein is now working for almost a year and a half

 ---
 ## Hiring